Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Installation.md

 download and install it from the official [.NET website](https://dotnet.microsoft.com/en-us/download).

-Once installed, verify the installation by running:
+Once installed, verify the installation by running

 ```sh
  dotnet --version